 All students are assigned a general supervisor at the start of term, who is usually a member of the core teaching staff on the MSc in Modern South Asian Studies.
 The role of the general supervisor is to guide you through your course of study.
-If your research interests fall outside the expertise of your general supervisor, they will assist you in identifying appropriate expertise within the university, and help you approach suitable scholars for supervision.
+If your research interests fall outside the expertise of your general supervisor, they will assist you in identifying appropriate expertise within the University, and help you approach suitable scholars for supervision.

 Depending on the range of your research interests, therefore, it is possible for you to have more than one supervisor - a general supervisor who oversees your general academic progress, and a different supervisor for your thesis.
-Your supervisor(s) will discuss your progress, and answer any questions before you submit work to Examination Schools.
-Your thesis supervisor will read one draft of your thesis materials provided these are submitted by the deadline agreed (usually Friday of Week 5 of Trinity term).
+Your supervisor(s) will discuss your progress, and answer any questions before you submit assessed work.
+Your thesis supervisor will read one draft of your thesis provided this is submitted by the deadline agreed (usually Friday of week three of Trinity term).